 Valentine’s Day shouldn’t just be for adults.
-It’s the day of “LOVE!”
-What better way to teach your kids, on this special holiday that everyone should be celebrated.
+It’s the day of “LOVE!” and what better way to teach your kids, on this special holiday that everyone should be celebrated.
 Whether it be for their family or some special friends, it’s important to let them know that everyone likes to see that you care about them.

 I love (excuse the pun) creating, making and baking things with my kids so any excuse to come up with some fun activities for kids is right up our street.
 From fun and silly things to normal board games and coloring, we are always game for a game!